UDT-ITF/website/source/presentation/index.md

 ###  5.3.
 TextFrame

 The TextFrame represents an individual frame or view that acts as the container for assembling the content resources it contains.
-TextFrames _MUST_ be identified by a URI and it _MUST_ be an HTTP(S) URI.
+TextFrames _MUST_ be identified by an HTTP(S) URI.
 The URI of the TextFrame _MUST NOT_ contain an anchor fragment (a `#` followed by further characters).
-TextFrames _MAY_ be able to be dereferenced separately from the Manifest via their URIs as well as being [embedded][prezi30-terminology].
+TextFrames _MAY_ be able to be dereferenced separately from the Manifest via their URIs as well as being [embedded](#12-terminology).

 Every TextFrame _SHOULD_ have a `label` to display.
 If one is not provided, the client _SHOULD_ automatically generate one for use based on the TextFrame's position within the `items` property.

 Content resources are associated with the TextFrame via Web Annotations.
 Content that is to be rendered as part of the TextFrame _MUST_ be associated by an Annotation that has the `motivation` value `writing`.
 These Annotations are recorded in the `items` of one or more Annotation Pages, referred to in the `items` array of the TextFrame.
-Annotations that do not have the `motivation` value `writing` _MUST NOT_ be in pages [referenced][prezi30-terminology] in `items`, but instead in the `annotations` property.
+Annotations that do not have the `motivation` value `writing` _MUST NOT_ be in pages [referenced](#12-terminology) in `items`, but instead in the `annotations` property.
 Referenced, external Annotation Pages _MUST_ have the `id` and `type` properties.

 Content that is derived from the TextFrame, such as IIIF images for the underlying resource or an audio representation of the text, _MUST_ be associated by an Annotation that has the `motivation` value `supplementing`.
 Annotations _MAY_ have any other `motivation` values as well.
 Thus, content of any type may be associated with the TextFrame via an Annotation that has the `motivation` value `writing`, meaning the content is _part of_ the TextFrame; an Annotation that has the `motivation` value `supplementing`, meaning the content is _from_ the TextFrame but not necessarily part of it; or an Annotation with another `motivation` meaning that it is somehow about the TextFrame.